Evaluating approaches to identifying research supporting the United Nations Sustainable Development Goals: Introduction

 \section{Introduction}

-Numerous approaches to mapping research to the United Nations (UN) Sustainable Development Goals (SDGs)\footnote{\url{http://metadata.un.org/sdg/}} have been documented \cite{elsevier2020_sdg_queries,bergen_SDG,bordignon_2020_sdg_mapping,confraria2021,LaFleur2019}.
+Numerous approaches to mapping research to the United Nations (UN) Sustainable Development Goals (SDGs)\footnote{\url{http://metadata.un.org/sdg/}} have been documented \parencite{elsevier2020_sdg_queries,bergen_SDG,bordignon_2020_sdg_mapping,confraria2021,LaFleur2019}.
 These approaches vary with regard to the framework used to define inclusion and exclusion criteria, the methodology employed to retrieve publications, and the publication database used.
 For example, the approach to defining inclusion and exclusion criteria may be set conservatively to limit publications to those documenting actions made to achieve the SDG targets, or conversely, may be set using a more liberal approach, thereby including any papers that increase knowledge on the overall topic.
 With regard to the methodology employed to retrieve publications, publication sets for a specific SDG can use a Boolean approach only or be complemented by machine learning algorithms.
 The source of publications that the methodology is applied to can also introduce variability, given the availability of many data sources, ranging from open access, subscription-based, or a mixture of both.